A Sandy Beginning

 James and his wife Katherine left a legacy in Southern Pines and Moore County that extended beyond the literary.
 They were benefactors to the Moore County Hospital, the Southern Pines Library, the Weymouth Woods Nature Preserve, Penick Village, and Sandhills Community College, to name but a few.
 Their generosity, culture, and commitment to the community played key roles in our town’s growth and success.

 We welcome you to visit our many historic sites around town to experience Southern Pines' history first-hand.
-Find more information about points of interest here, and visit the Moore County Historical Association website, or the office in the Shaw House, to learn more.
+Find more information about points of interest at the Southern Pines Welcome Center, which hosts a historic photo display of young Southern Pines and offers local maps and brochures.
+Learn more at the Moore County Historical Association website, or the office in the Shaw House.